Job in Islam: In the Quran

 The narrative goes on to state that after many years of suffering, God ordered Job to "Strike with thy foot!".
 At once, Job struck the ground with his foot and God caused a cool spring of water to gush forth from the Earth, from which Job could replenish himself.
 The Quran states that it was then that God removed his pain and suffering and He returned Job's family to him, blessed him with many generations of children and granted him great wealth.
 In addition to the brief descriptions of Job's narrative, the Quran further mentions Job twice in the lists of those whom God had given special guidance, wisdom and inspiration (4:163) and as one of the men who received authority, the gift of prophethood (6:84).

 After Satan had given up trying to turn Job away from the Lord, God removed Job's affliction and returned his family to him, doubling them in number.
 He returned Job's wealth and showered Job with gold.
 Once Job's wife had seen her husband restored to prosperity and health, she prayed thanks to God but then worried over the oath her husband had taken earlier, in which he had promised to strike her with a hundred lashes.
 Job was also deeply grieved over the oath he had taken, amidst his suffering.
-God, however, sent a revelation to Job, which told him to not beat his wife but to hit her once, using a bundle of a hundred blades of grass.
+God, however, sent a revelation to Job, which told him to not beat his wife but to hit her once, using a bundle of a hundred blades of grass:

+[We said], "And take in your hand a bunch [of grass] and strike with it and do not break your oath."
+Indeed, We found him patient, an excellent servant.
+Indeed, he was one repeatedly turning back [to Allah]."